thomasneff/CrashNSaneTrilogyLoadDetector/README.md

 Where did it happen?
 (Area in the Game)
 What were you doing in game?
-Diagnostic image showing the wrong detection. ("LOADING" in "imgs_running" or non-"LOADING" in "imgs_stopped")
+Diagnostic image and corresponding feature_x_y.txt showing the wrong detection. ("LOADING" in "imgs_running" or non-"LOADING" in "imgs_stopped")

 Additional, very very helpful stuff would be:
 VOD/video with timestamp to reproduce the issue.